DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>You soon realize, however, that you’re not alone.
 Five figures shamble or stand aimlessly within the clearing, their clothes muddied and torn and their flesh just beginning to turn pallid and gray.
 A sixth figure, bearing the remnants of tattered leather armor, stands just beside the tree, its white eyes staring dully into the canopy overhead.
 This figure’s flesh, though rotting, is a smooth, sickly white, its skin run through with raised, crimson veins.
 A faint cloud of reddish mist spills from its mouth and down onto the forest floor around it before dissipating into the air.</p>
 </div>

 The five figures are **zombies**.
 They also match the descriptions of the Lansten family provided by the scouts—two parents, a young girl, and two young boys.
 The sixth figure is a **zombie plague spreader** (*Van Richten’s Guide to Ravenloft*, p.
 255) created by Strahd, and the former leader of the undead siege.
+(Increase the **plague spreader's** hit points to 130, decrease the necrotic damage dealt by its ***slam*** to 5 (1d8), and decrease the damage dealt by its ***virulent miasma*** to 7 (2d6) poison damage per creature.)

+> [!design]- **Design Note: The Plague Spreader**
+> The original **zombie plague spreader** is a "glass cannon."
+Although it has a Challenge Rating of 4, it has an underlying "Offensive Challenge Rating" of 7 (due to the high damage of its multiattack and ***virulent miasma***) and "Defensive Challenge Rating" of 1/2 (due to its low Armor Class).
+This creates a high risk of a "swingy" combat," in which the players either kill the plague spreader before it deals notable damage or die to its high damage output before they can kill it.
+>
+> These modifications decrease the plague spreader's "Offensive Challenge Rating" to 4 and increase its "Defensive Challenge Rating" to 3, keeping its Challenge Rating constant while providing for a longer, steadier fight.

 The players can attempt to lure the zombies away from the clearing; given the zombies’ low intelligence, doing so should be reasonably easy.
 Alternatively, the players can attempt to ambush and attack the zombies to destroy them altogether.